Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Tension Between Structural Justice and Sensitive-Attribute-Centered Mitigation

-Aside from the fact that the quota-based admission procedure is rigid and mechanical \citep{grutter2003}, it fails to account for the role of social determinants which vary across regions and influence applicants' academic preparedness in different ways.
-As a result, employing quota-based admission can further disadvantage non-URM applicants from less well-off areas, effectively introducing additional unfairness during the attempt to rectify historical racial injustice: \begin{theorem}[Quota-Based Admission Incurs Unfairness w.r.t.
-Non-URM in Poor Region] Under Assumptions~\ref{asmp:region_specific_makeup}--\ref{asmp:selective_admission_open_enrollment}, let us denote with $\eta_{\mathrm{quota}} \in \big[1, \frac{n}{n_a^{(\mathrm{poor})} + n_a^{(\mathrm{rich})}}\big]$ the weighting coefficient over the natural proportion of URM applicants in population, such that the quota for URM admissions in the selective college is $\eta_{\mathrm{quota}} \cdot (\frac{n_a^{(\mathrm{poor})} + n_a^{(\mathrm{rich})}}{n} g)$.
-Then, the quota-based admission strategy imposes a more competitive requirements (in terms of score threshold) for non-URM applicants from the poor region, than that for URM applicants from the rich region, unless the following condition on region-specific CDF's is satisfied:
+The quota-based admission is a type of affirmative-action admission strategy, originally designed to rectify historical injustice by directly setting aside admission quotas to increase the representation of URM students.
+Aside from the fact that the quota-based admission procedure is rigid and mechanical (\emph{Grutter v.
+Bollinger (2003)} \citealp{grutter2003}), this sensitive-attribute-centered mitigation strategy fails to account for the role of social determinants, which vary across regions and influence academic preparedness.

+Our results quantitatively recover the well-known concern that quota-based admissions reduce opportunities for non-URM students from disadvantaged regions by shrinking the pool of open seats.
+Moreover, we uncover a \textbf{counter-intuitive paradox}: this unintended burden is less likely under more severe structural injustice, and more likely as conditions improve. \begin{theorem}[Tension Between Structural Justice and Sensitive-Attribute-Centered Mitigation] Under Assumptions~\ref{asmp:region_specific_makeup}--\ref{asmp:selective_admission_open_enrollment}, let us denote with $\eta_{\mathrm{quota}} \in \big[1, \frac{n}{n_a^{(\mathrm{poor})} + n_a^{(\mathrm{rich})}}\big]$ the weighting coefficient over the natural proportion of URM applicants in population, such that the quota for URM admissions in the selective college is $\eta_{\mathrm{quota}} \cdot (\frac{n_a^{(\mathrm{poor})} + n_a^{(\mathrm{rich})}}{n} g)$.
+Then, the quota-based admission strategy imposes a more competitive requirements (in terms of score threshold) for non-URM applicants from the poor region, than that for URM applicants from the rich region, \textbf{unless} the following condition is satisfied:

+\end{theorem} \looseness=-1 In simple terms, Theorem~\ref{thm:quota_based} establishes that (i) quota-based mitigation can disadvantage non-URM applicants from disadvantaged regions, and (ii) counter-intuitively, such harm is easier to avoid when structural injustice is more severe, and more aggressive sensitive-attribute-centered mitigation only makes generating new injustice more likely.